MrCoderKai/vim-beauty-guide/README.md

 - [Install vim-indent-guides Plugin](#install-vim-indent-guides-plugin)
 - [Install ctags](#install-ctags)
 # Configure Files List
-Describe: There are some other configurations that is not mentioned in this guide.
+Describe: There are some other configurations that are not mentioned in this guide.
 A easy way to configure is move the following configure files to the specific path.

 **Note: Even all configure files are provided, you should read this guide carefully.**